codecombat/codecombat/docs/PRODUCT_RULES.md

 - It verifies mission count, consecutive identifiers, unique identifiers, required gems, scripted levels, transformation gates and ordered action traces.
 - It verifies invalid direction, invalid parameter, invalid boolean, unknown method, invalid transformation and locked dragon behavior.
 - It verifies the boolean mission checks both `true` and `false`, collects its gem and ends on the goal tile after two moves.
-- It verifies the infinite-loop mission is prevalidated before execution and requires page reload rather than being run directly in the test process.
+- It verifies the infinite-loop mission uses the two-step reload preparation, persists completion before the actual infinite execution and requires a second page reload to leave it.
+- It verifies each canonical loop solution still passes all fields.
+- It verifies commented-out loop keywords do not satisfy loop syntax requirements.
+- It verifies manually unrolled commands exceeding a source-code call limit fail with a Japanese result message.
 - It verifies multi-field ordering, field-progress source rules, admin URL behavior and progressive legend thresholds.
 - It verifies saved curriculum migration preserves existing code and progress semantics.
 - It verifies every mission guide resolves its ordered concept-card IDs from the canonical reference base, all IDs are unique and every rendered card exposes its ID.